Part of the SEO audit

 What this check does

-After the scan finishes, SiteCurl compares title tags and meta descriptions across all scanned pages.
-If multiple pages reuse the same text, the report groups them so you can see the overlap fast.
+After the scan ends, SiteCurl compares title tags and meta blurbs across all scanned pages.
+If more than one page reuses the same text, the report groups them so you can spot the overlap fast.

-This is most helpful on templated sites where service pages, product pages, city pages, and blog archives often inherit the same metadata by mistake.
-SiteCurl shows you which pages share identical text so you can trace the issue back to the template or CMS field that generated them.
+This helps most on templated sites where service pages, product pages, city pages, and blog archives often get the same metadata by mistake.
+SiteCurl shows which pages share the same text so you can trace it back to the template or CMS field that made them.

-The check catches both exact duplicates and near-duplicates where only a minor word differs.
-If three city pages all use 'Our Services in [City]' with the same description, all three are grouped together in the report.
+The check catches both exact copies and near-copies where only a small word differs.
+If three city pages all use 'Our Services in [City]' with the same blurb, all three are grouped in the report.

 How this shows up in the real world

-Metadata duplication usually starts in the template layer.
-A CMS generates a new page, copies the default title and description from the parent template, and nobody updates the fields before publishing.
-One duplicate is easy to miss.
-Fifty duplicates built up over a year of publishing are much harder to untangle later.
+Copied metadata often starts in the template layer.
+A CMS makes a new page, copies the default title and blurb from the parent template, and no one updates the fields before publish.
+One copy is easy to miss.
+Fifty copies built up over a year are much harder to fix later.

-Search engines use title tags and meta descriptions as strong signals for distinguishing pages.
-When ten pages on your site share the same title, the search engine has to rely on body content alone to decide which one to show for a given query.
-That works sometimes, but it slows down indexing and makes the results less predictable.
+Google uses title tags and meta blurbs as strong cues for telling pages apart.
+When ten pages on your site share the same title, Google must rely on body text alone to pick which one to show.
+That works at times, but it slows indexing and makes results less stable.

-Duplicate descriptions are a separate problem from duplicate titles, and both can exist independently.
-You might have unique titles but identical descriptions, or the reverse.
-SiteCurl checks both fields separately and groups duplicates by field type so you can prioritize fixes.
+Copied blurbs are a new problem from copied titles, and both can exist on their own.
+You might have unique titles but the same blurbs, or the reverse.
+SiteCurl checks both fields apart and groups copies by field type so you can rank your fixes.

-On large sites with hundreds of pages, duplicate metadata is often the first sign of a deeper content strategy issue.
-If the metadata is identical, the page content may be thin or duplicative as well.
-Fixing the metadata is the first step, but it often leads to a broader content review that improves the entire section.
+On large sites with hundreds of pages, copied metadata is often the first sign of a deeper content gap.
+If the metadata is the same, the page text may be thin or copied as well.
+Fixing the metadata is step one, but it often leads to a broader content review that lifts the whole section.

 Why it matters

-Duplicate metadata weakens page differentiation.
-Search engines may still index the pages, but they get less help understanding which result is best for which query.
-Searchers also see near-identical snippets and have less reason to click a specific page.
+Copied metadata makes pages harder to tell apart.
+Google may still index them, but it gets less help knowing which result fits which query.
+Users also see near-same snippets and have less reason to click a given page.

-When multiple pages from your site appear for the same query with identical titles and descriptions, searchers may assume the results are the same page and skip all of them.
-This is especially damaging for service-area businesses that create location pages: if every city page looks identical in search results, none of them converts.
+When many pages from your site show up for one query with the same titles and blurbs, users may think the results are the same page and skip all of them.
+This hurts most for local firms that create city pages: if each city page looks the same in search, none of them converts.

-Duplicate metadata can also trigger soft duplicate-content signals.
-While Google does not penalize duplicate titles directly, it may choose to index fewer pages from a section where everything looks the same.
-That reduces your total search footprint and limits how many queries your site can appear for.
+Copied metadata can also trip soft same-content signals.
+Google does not punish same titles outright, but it may index fewer pages from a section where all the data looks alike.
+That shrinks your total search reach and limits how many queries your site can show up for.

 Who this impacts most

-Multi-location businesses are the most common source of duplicate metadata.
-A dental practice with 12 location pages often launches all 12 with the same title and description, differing only in the city name buried in the body text.
-Each location page needs its own metadata to compete in local search.
+Multi-site firms are the top source of copied metadata.
+A dental clinic with 12 city pages often ships all 12 with the same title and blurb, with only the city name buried in the body text.
+Each city page needs its own metadata to rank in local search.

-E-commerce stores with product variants (size, color, setup) sometimes generate a separate page for each variant with identical metadata.
-Even if the products differ, the search results look the same to searchers.
+Online stores with product types (size, color, style) may make a new page for each type with the same metadata.
+Even if the products differ, the search results look the same to users.

-Agencies onboarding new clients frequently find duplicate metadata as the first issue in an audit.
-It is a quick win to fix, and the results are visible in search within days.
-Presenting a before-and-after comparison of search snippets is an effective way to demonstrate early value.
+Agencies taking on new clients often find copied metadata as the first issue in an audit.
+It is a quick win to fix, and the results show up in search within days.
+A before-and-after of search snippets is a great way to prove early value.

 How to fix it

-Step 1: Group similar pages by intent.
-Collect all pages that share the same metadata and sort them by section: service pages, location pages, product pages, blog posts.
-The grouping helps you see whether the issue is a template problem or a one-off oversight.
+Step 1: Group pages by intent.
+Collect all pages that share the same metadata and sort by section: service pages, city pages, product pages, blog posts.
+This helps you see if the issue is a template bug or a one-off miss.

 Step 2: Write unique metadata for each page.
-Each title should reflect what makes that specific page different.
-Each description should explain what the visitor will find on that page, not the site in general.
+Each title should show what makes that page stand out.
+Each blurb should say what the user will find on that page, not the site as a whole.

-Step 3: Fix the template or CMS field causing the duplication.
+Step 3: Fix the template or CMS field that caused the copy.
 Editing one page by hand fixes one page.
-Updating the template prevents every future page from launching with the same problem.
+Fixing the template stops each future page from shipping with the same problem.

-Step 4: Re-scan the section to confirm the duplicate group disappears.
-SiteCurl groups duplicates by exact text, so even one character of difference removes a page from the duplicate group.
-Make sure the changes are genuinely unique, not just minor punctuation tweaks.
+Step 4: Re-scan to confirm the group is gone.
+SiteCurl groups copies by exact text, so even one new word removes a page from the group.
+Make sure the changes are distinct, not just small tweaks to punctuation.

 Common mistakes when fixing this

-Editing one page by hand when the template is the problem.
-The next generated page will repeat the issue.
-Always trace the duplication back to its source: the CMS template, the default field value, or the page generation script.
+Editing one page by hand when the template is the root cause.
+The next new page will repeat the issue.
+Always trace the copy back to its source: the CMS template, the default field value, or the page build script.

-Using location or product pages with only the city or SKU swapped in.
-The text still needs a clear differentiator.
-Swapping one word in a 150-character description does not make it unique enough for searchers to notice the difference.
+Swapping only the city or SKU on city/product pages.
+The text still needs a clear point of contrast.
+Changing one word in a 150-char blurb does not make it unique enough for users to spot the gap.

-Keeping boilerplate intros on every page.
-That often leads to duplicate descriptions as well as thin content.
-If every page starts with the same two sentences, the descriptions will naturally converge to the same text.
+Keeping stock intros on each page.
+That often leads to copied blurbs as well as thin content.
+If each page starts with the same two lines, the blurbs will drift toward the same text.

-Assuming duplicates are harmless on low-traffic pages.
-Even pages with modest traffic contribute to your site's overall search presence.
-Duplicate metadata across 50 low-traffic pages adds up to a significant missed opportunity.
+Thinking copies are harmless on low-traffic pages.
+Even pages with modest traffic add to your site's total search reach.
+Copied metadata across 50 low-traffic pages adds up to a big missed chance.

 How to verify the fix

-Run another SiteCurl scan and look for the duplicate group count to fall.
-Spot-check the affected pages in page source or your CMS to confirm each page now has its own metadata.
+Run a new SiteCurl scan and look for the copy group count to fall.
+Spot-check the flagged pages in page source or your CMS to confirm each page now has its own metadata.

-Search site:yourdomain.com for a query that should return multiple pages from the same section.
-If the titles and descriptions in the results now look distinct, the fix is working.
-If they still look identical, check whether the search engine has re-crawled those pages yet.
-It can take a few days for updated metadata to appear in search results.
+Search site:yourdomain.com for a query that should return more than one page from the same section.
+If the titles and blurbs now look distinct, the fix is working.
+If they still look the same, check if Google has re-crawled those pages yet.
+It can take a few days for new metadata to show in search results.

 Example findings from a scan